 Popular online vendors for discounted textbooks include Amazon.com and Textbooks.com.
 Be sure to purchase the precise edition outlined in your syllabus or risk the chance of your book differing slightly from the professor's.

 In the West, not only are students encouraged to participate in classroom discussions, but they are expected to do so.
-Participating in discussions and group work indicates you are thinking critically about the coursework, may help you clarify your thoughts and earn higher marks in the course overall.
-(Exams alone rarely determine a grade.)
-So ask questions and get involved if you're aiming for an 'A'.
+Participating in discussions and group work indicates you are thinking critically about the coursework, which may help you clarify your thoughts and earn higher marks in the course overall.
+Exams alone rarely determine a grade, so ask questions and get involved if you're aiming for an 'A'.

-Learn more about the rewards and challenges of participating in class discussions and group work abroad from SAF scholar Genki Tamura.
+Learn more about the rewards and challenges of participating in class discussions and group work abroad from SAF scholars.